frkl/whattomine/README.md

 ## Configure the profit switch script

-Update exchange addresses with your addresses in config.py.
-You may also update my hashrates with your actual hashrates, modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).
+Important: update exchange addresses with your addresses in config.py.

+You may also update my hashrates with your actual hashrates (config_1080Ti, config_1080 and config_1070 has examples of 4 cards hashrates), modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).

 Make sure the wallets are running, and then run
 ```